 (We suspect that 192F is as hot as the Keurig can get in the short amount of time it takes to brew a cup of coffee--thus, it's their "ideal" brewing temp.)

 Nespresso pod makers are even worse, it seems.
-According to the user reviews on Amazon (because this information doesn't seem to be available on their website), Nespresso makers heat the water to about 170F.
+According to the user reviews on Amazon (because this information doesn't seem to be available on their website), Nespresso makers heat the water only to about 170F.
 Add a little cream to it, and it won't even be hot anymore.
-(This is a common user review complaint on Amazon.)
+(This is a common complaint on Amazon.)

 But more importantly, 170F water is going to result in an absolutely abysmal cup of coffee.